feathersjs/docs/getting-started/readme.md

 In this tutorial you go from nothing to a real-time chat app complete with signup, login, token based authentication, authorization, with a RESTful API and a working front-end.
 [Let's get started](./scaffolding.md).

+> __Note:__ Make sure to check the [setting up guide](../guides/setting-up.md) for more information about the recommended version and setup for NodeJS.

 You can find a complete working example [here](https://github.com/feathersjs/feathers-chat).